tml-tuebingen/forgetting-contamination/README.md

 The format of the benchmark questions is the same as in the respective original repositories, with an additional column, "split-id," that can be used to partition the benchmark questions into different subsets.
 We used the questions with split-id=0 as holdout, and the other splits were contaminated as specified [here](https://github.com/tml-tuebingen/forgetting-contamination/blob/main/llm.c/create_contaminated_dataset.py).

-To work with the deduplicated benchmark questions, you can work with the provided repositories in the same way that you would work with the original repositories (because the format of the questions is the same).
+You can use the provided repositories in the same way that you would use the original repositories (because the format of the questions remains the same).

 ## Reproducing the results in our paper